 Displaying relevant and up-to-date information using church logos, colors, images, fonts, etc. keeps the congregation engaged while promoting brand awareness.

-Encourage and increase participation: In the sanctuary, church digital signage can be used to display scripture, hymns, lessons from the sermon, etc. It’s also great for communicating with the deaf and hard-of-hearing community.
+In the sanctuary, church digital signage can display scripture, hymns, lessons from the sermon, etc. It’s also great for communicating with the deaf and hard-of-hearing community.

 How to Use Church Digital Signage